trentfisher/veganmilitia-hugo/content/draft/neither.md

 I have a friend who was a mechanical engineer who designed towers for high-tension power lines.
 Putting what I do in the same category as what he does seems very wrong.
-We are both building things, but we use very different materials
+On some level, you can say we are both building things, but he is building using components with known properties which behave consistently.
+On the other hand I am building with numerous components of variable quality

 > If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.